Xiao-Harsh/Portfolio/README.md

 ## 💻 How to Run Locally

-Since this is a vanilla web project, you can run it without any package installations:
+Since this is a vanilla web project, you can run it without any manual dependency installations:

-1. Clone the repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/Xiao-Harsh/Portfolio.git
    ```
-2. Go to the project directory:
+2. **Go to the project directory:**
    ```bash
    cd Portfolio
    ```
-3. Open `index.html` directly in your browser, or launch a local dev server:
+3. **Start a local dev server with Node / NPX:**
    ```bash
    npx serve
    ```
+   *Alternatively, you can open `index.html` directly in any web browser or use VS Code Live Server.*

 ---